The effect of role-based resource allocation on epidemic dynamics: Abstract

 \section{Abstract}

-Based on the real-world hierarchical structure of resource allocation, this paper presents a coupled dynamic model of resource allocation and epidemic spreading that incorporates a role-based division of network nodes into resource allocators and recipients.
+We propose a coupled dynamical model of resource allocation and epidemic spread, inspired by the hierarchical structure of real-world therapeutic resource allocation.
+In this framework, network nodes are assigned distinct roles as either resource allocators or resource recipients.
 As the average number of links per recipient from allocators increases, the prevalence exhibits one of four distinct response patterns across conditions: monotonically increasing, monotonically decreasing, U-shaped trend, or a sudden decrease with large fluctuations.
-Analysis of the underlying physical mechanisms reveals three key features: (i) a trade-off between efficient resource allocation and infection risk for allocators, (ii) the critical importance of avoiding resource redundancy under high therapeutic resource efficiency, and (iii) cascade-induced bistability.
+A mechanistic analysis uncovers three central insights: (i) a trade-off between efficient resource allocation and infection risk faced by allocators, (ii) the critical need to avoid resource redundancy when therapeutic efficiency is high, and (iii) the emergence of cascade-induced bistability in the coupled system.